 - Request personal information such as last name, address, phone number, etc.

 - Have new clients fill out the intake form in advance.
-There are lots of pros to this, the number one being, you come off as a medical professional.
+There are lots ofbenefits to this, the number one being you come off as a medical professional.
 Massage parlors do not have intake forms.
-Having the client fill out the intake form in advance also gives you a chance to review health history, do any research you need beforehand, and if you encounter contraindications, you can address them before the scheduled appointment instead of having that awkward conversation of turning a client away because you need a doctor’s note.
+Having the client fill out the intake form in advance also gives you a chance to review their health history, do any research you need beforehand, and, if you encounter contraindications, you can address them before the scheduled appointment.

 - “I am not taking any new clients.”